 We visited a few other places in Abu Dhabi, but the main reason we went, was for the Sheikh Zayed.
 I remember seeing it in one of those Beautiful Destination Instagram accounts, and was mesmerized by the picture!
 And since we were already heading to Dubai, it was perfect timing.

 Be prepared to be hot, very hot!
-An abaya and scorching weather, is not the best combination - but if it means being able to enter this architectural delight, then it's totally worth it in my book.
+An abaya and scorching weather, is not the best combination - but if it means being able to enter this architectural delight, then it's totally worth it!

 When taking pictures, men and women are not allowed to touch- even if you're related.
-I got reprimanded for hugging my dad - so make sure you keep your distance.
+I got reprimanded for hugging my dad - so make sure to keep your distance.

 Sheikh Zayed Grand Mosque was initiated by the late president of the United Arab Emirates (UAE), HH Sheikh Zayed bin Sultan Al Nahyan, who wanted to establish a structure which unites the cultural diversity of Islamic world, the historical and modern values of architecture and art.

 The mosque was constructed from 1996 to 2007.
 It is the largest mosque in the United Arab Emirates and the eighth largest mosque in the world.